-The 11th Annual Conference of the National Education Finance Academy will be held April 5-9, 2021 at the Embassy Suites Tampa Convention Center in Tampa, Florida.
-We invite scholars, students, policymakers, and practitioners in the fields of P-12 education finance, higher education finance, economics of education, education law, and educational policy to join us in Tampa to engage in discussions about research, policy, and practice.
+The 13th Annual Conference of the National Education Finance Academy will be held April 5-8, 2023.
+We invite scholars, students, policymakers, and practitioners in the fields of P-12 education finance, higher education finance, economics of education, education law, and educational policy to join us in Indianapolis, Indiana to engage in discussions about research, policy, and practice.

 Participants are invited to submit proposals for the following session types: